-When I began my journey from Debbie Downer to Mary Poppins hopeful (a journey I am still very much on), these were the books that helped me change my perspective.
+When I began my makeover from Debbie Downer to Mary Poppins hopeful (go big or go home, right?), these were the books that helped me change my perspective.
 If you’re looking to improve your own outlook, I’ll tell you why each one has been meaningful to me and why I think it might help you.
 Some of them are a little heavy on the “woo-woo” factor, so if that doesn’t agree with you, just look for my helpful “woo-woo” rating.

 1. The Art of Living by Bob Proctor

 This is the book that started me on a different (inner) path, one which eventually led me to start this blog (it’s my exercise in “learning out loud”).
 In 2016 my New Year’s resolution was to be happier and less stressed out, the kind of vague goal that usually goes nowhere.
 But then I heard about this book through one of my favorite podcasters, Sean Croxton, and was so intrigued that I downloaded the audiobook on a whim.
 And didn’t stop listening to it nearly every day for about 6 months.
 Then I started on other Bob Proctor books, then books Bob Proctor recommended, and kept branching out from there.
 You just can’t go wrong with this book; it’s an amazing introduction to the world of possibility, the power of thought, the Law of Attraction, and other “secrets” you’ll wish you’d known about years ago.
 Many are familiar with Bob Proctor through his appearance in a film called The Secret, which can be found on Netflix.